 I’m afraid I would likely make you cringe on occasion, Tommy.
 Coming from the news industry, I love the occasional pun.
 But you’re right.
 Puns need to be sprinkled into writing, not used as a coating.

 Remember, (almost) all rules can be broken and some writers can create compelling copy even while ignoring some of these rules.
-But… don’t assume that you’re above them all.
+But don’t assume that you’re above them all.
 Especially the ones related to spelling and grammar.
 And certainly don’t try to break them all at once.
 Moderation is key.
-Breaking these rules in moderation could add flavor to your writing, breaking them all is just in bad taste.
+Breaking these rules in moderation adds flavor to your writing, breaking them all at once is just in bad taste.